dwave-training/employee-scheduling/README.md

 ## Challenge: Exercise 4

 For this final exercise, start with your completed file `scheduling_restrictions.py` from Exercise 3.
 The optimal solution for Exercise 3 had some days with just 1 person scheduled and others with many more.
-Add some linear and/or quadratic biases to your CQM so that each shift gets exactly two people scheduled.
+Add a constraint to your CQM so that each shift gets exactly two people scheduled.

 ## License